rec/rec/resume.md

 ScraperAPI's fancy new asynchronous proxy.

-* A PostgreSQL _parts database_ with key information from each parts page: I wrote a small database quickly, and then four months later, I rewrote it entirely.
+* A PostgreSQL _parts database_ with key information from each parts page: I wrote a small database quickly, and then four months later, I rewrote it entirely when I knew what I was doing.

 * A _data store_ based on S3, replicated over multiple providers and with an incremental offsite "physical" backup stream; and on top of that, a _data resource management